 When winter hits, your cat could get cold, even if they have a lot of fur.
 If your cat is shivering due to cold, they may sleep near the radiator or heater or go under the covers for warmth.

 You should provide your cat with plenty of warm bedding, comb your cat's fur so that it can more effectively retain heat, brush your cat regularly to maintain healthy fur and skin, offer a high quality diet and make sure they're drinking plenty of water.
 Make sure you keep your cat indoors when it's cold outside.

 Your cat is in pain

-If your cat is in pain, he may be reluctant to show you.
-However, his shaking could give it away.
+If your cat is in pain, they may be reluctant to show you.
+However, their shaking could give it away.
 Other signs that your cat may be in pain include behavior changes, withdrawal, hiding, sitting in a hunched position, not wanting to be touched, narrowed eyes and ears held back or down, decreased energy, appetite, and activity.

 Your cat came in contact with something toxic

-Your cat could have come into contact with something toxic, such as a poisonous plant or a cleaning chemical, that makes him shiver.
-If your cat is also vomiting, drooling, won't eat, has pale gums, and is drinking excessively, these are all signs he might have toxicity.
-This is a serious health situation and means it's time to call the vet immediately.
+Your cat could have come into contact with something toxic, such as a poisonous plant or a cleaning chemical, that makes them shiver.
+If your cat is also vomiting, drooling, won't eat, has pale gums, and is drinking excessively, these are all signs they might have toxicity.
+This is a serious health situation and they should be taken for emergency treatment immediately.

-Before you make your own diagnosis, it's best to go to the vet as soon as you notice your cat is shivering.
-Your vet will be able to treat your cat for whatever illness he is experiencing, and ensure he gets better in as little time as possible.
+It's best to go to the vet as soon as you notice your cat is shivering.
+Your vet will be able to treat your cat for whatever illness they are experiencing, and be able to develop a treatment plan to help your cat.